Mohanlal: Career progression and commercial fluctuations (2016–2024)

 In 2016, Mohanlal had four releases, which had a combined gross collection of ₹378 crore worldwide, making him fourth (behind Aamir Khan, Akshay Kumar, and Salman Khan) among the top Indian actors with highest box office receipts in the year, and in top position among South Indian actors.
 His first release in the year was the Telugu film Manamantha, a family drama directed by Chandra Sekhar Yeleti.
 For this film, he dubbed in Telugu.
 His following release was another Telugu film Janatha Garage, an action drama directed by Koratala Siva.
 It became the highest-grossing Telugu film of 2016 and one of the highest-grossing Telugu films, with a gross collection of over ₹135 crore worldwide.
 His first Malayalam release that year was the crime-thriller Oppam, directed by Priyadarshan in which he played a blind man.
 The film became one of the highest-grossing Malayalam film of 2016.
 It crossed the ₹50 crore mark at the box office within one-and-a-half months, and grossed over ₹65 crore worldwide.
 He acted as a hunter in his following release, the action film Pulimurugan, his last release of the year.
 It became the highest-grossing Malayalam film ever and is the first Malayalam film to gross over ₹100 crore at the box office.
 The film has so far collected ₹152 crore worldwide.
 The film received positive response for his performance and Paresh C. Palicha stated, "It is Mohanlal's calibre as an actor that makes this thriller a really thrilling experience."
 The next year in 2017, he acted in Munthirivallikal Thalirkkumbol (2016) which grossed 50 crore at the box office.
 He then appeared in 1971: Beyond Borders directed by Major Ravi and was based on the 1971 India-Pakistan war.
 He played dual roles of Colonel Mahadevan and Major Sahadevan.
-The next film he acted in was Velipadinte Pusthakam directed by Lal Jose in their first colloboration.
+The next film he acted in was Velipadinte Pusthakam directed by Lal Jose in their first collaboration.
 It was followed by the action thriller Villain directed by B. Unnikrishnan.
-It was his last release of the year and became one of his highest grossing film.
+It was his last release of the year and became one of his highest-grossing film.